 • The Sony SmartWatch 2

-This Japanese company recently introduced the SmartWatch 2; its predecessor has been on the market for some time.
+This Japanese company introduced the SmartWatch 2 in 2013; its predecessor has been on the market for some time.
 This watch is rather compact compared to other devices and is made of aluminum and stainless steel.
 The 1.6-inch display offers a resolution of 220 x 176 pixels, and the watch can be linked to compatible Android smartphones per Bluetooth or NFC.
 Depending on usage, the battery can power the watch for 3-4 days on a single charge.
 Not bad compared to the 24 hours of battery life offered by the Samsung Galaxy Gear.
+A Sony SmartWatch 3 is also planned.

 • The car watch: Nissan’s Nismo